+ments of independent bodies for reviewing advertising.
 Readers should be able to distinguish readily between advertising and editorial material.
 The juxtaposition of editorial and advertising material on the same products or subjects should be avoided.
-Interleafing advertising pages within articles discourages readers by interrupting the flow of editorial content, and should be discouraged.
+Interleafing advertising pages within articles interrupts the flow of editorial content and should be discouraged.
 Advertising should not be sold on the condition that it will appear in the same issue as a particular article.